janelia-flyem/buildem/README.md

 ## Specifying the build for your application

 Application builds are specified through one or more CMake files.
 You must create a CMakeLists.txt at the root of your application source that sets the required FBD path and auto-downloads the flyem-build repo.
 This CMake script can include any number of required components.
-Most of these components should be in the flyem-repo, e.g., a libpng dependency is fulfilled by simply using `include (libpng)` and then adding `${libpng_NAME}` as a dependency.
+Most of these components should be in the flyem-repo, e.g., a libpng dependency is fulfilled by simply using `include (libpng)`.

+### Your application CMakeLists.txt

 Your application CMakeLists.txt can use the following template: